 Security is rarely an on/off switch.
 To create a secure working environment, especially one that may include a large number of remote workers, an organization needs to create a culture where security is second nature.
 This means turning to cloud-based security services that are designed to take the weight off an IT department in terms of securing data and IT resources.
 Modern security solutions are built to aid the IT team and provide security monitoring, reporting, and prevention, controlled using remote management interfaces to allow easy configuration.

 2020 has been a challenging year for everyone and ransomware has only added to this.
 In 2021, we are unlikely to see cybercriminal activity decrease.
 The fraudsters behind ransomware will continue to use the technique to make money, and in doing so cause harm to organizations.
-By being proactive and using the right tools for the job, 2021 will hopefully turn out to be the year that ransomware met its match.
+By being proactive and using the right tools for the job, cyber criminals will not be able to hit your organisation with a ransomware attack.

 Make security second nature in your organisation with TitanHQ.
-Be ready for 2021 and prevent ransomware attacks.
+Be ready for cyber criminals and prevent ransomware attacks.
 Get access to a free trial WebTitan today to test out all the protective features available.

 Sign-up for email updates...